Updated: Apr 30

 Background and enabling kindness

-In The Stoic's Arbitrage capstone article, we suggested a stoic believes "kindness to others" is central to life.
+In The Stoic’s Arbitrage - Personal Finance Journey article series, we suggested a stoic believes "kindness to others" is central to life.
 Building value and living in a modest, utilitarian manner creates wealth capacity for kindness to others.

 Defining “kindness to others" tends to be intensely personal.
 Not only that, individual definitions of "kindness to others" likely change over time.
 We may consider kindness to others as a result of our work. (like a product or service someone buys) We also provide kindness from the wealth capacity we build from our work.
 (Like charity or the donation of our time, talent, or treasure).
 In this article, we focus on kindness as a result of our work.